What Is Social Media Community Management?

 Article by Szabolcs Szecsei

-The Benefits of Social Media Community Management
+Social Media Community Management Benefits

-Robust social media community management allows you to:
+Robust community management social media allows you to:

 • Gather direct ideas and get timely feedback from your target audience and customers.